BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 ## What is Knitr?
-(FIXME) Language for processing code chunks.
-Two main ways to process code in Rmd
+(FIXME) Syntax for processing code chunks.
+Two main ways to process code in Rmd:
 1. Inline code
 2. Code Chunks

 ## Adding Inline code

 Inline code is best for calculating simple expressions integrated into your narrative.
-For example, use inline code to calculate a summary statistic (like # of observations) of your dataframe in your results section.
+For example, use inline code to calculate a summary statistic, such as # of observations, of your dataframe in your results section.
 One of the benefits of using this method is if something about your data set changes (like leaving out NAs or null values) the code will automatically update the calcuation specified.

 i.e. "There are `#r nrow(my_data)` individuals who completed the survey"